The U.S. Army Blues Solo Competition

 In an effort to further this mission and highlight the excellence of the next generation of jazz musicians, the Army Blues hosts an annual solo competition to recognize and celebrate talented young musicians.

-The winning soloists will be featured with The Army Blues in a live concert and recording on April 27, 2024.
+The winning soloists will be featured with The Army Blues in a live concert and recording in Spring, 2025 (TBA).

 Submission Instructions